 TL;DR: Cebuano music and dance runs from the ritual Sinulog shuffle (two steps forward, one step back, danced daily at the Basilica del Santo Niño and citywide every January) to the kuratsa courtship dance performed at weddings, the balitaw song-debates and harana guitar serenades that predate mass tourism, and modern novelty-folk icon Max Surban, the Cebu-born “Father of Visayan Music.”
 Mactan’s hand-carved guitars, made in Lapu-Lapu City since Spanish times, are the instrument underneath most of it.
 Outside Sinulog (January), Gabii sa Kabilin (May) and Kadaugan sa Mactan (April) are your best chances to see it performed live.
 Verified July 2026.

 Most visitors land in Cebu knowing exactly one piece of its music and dance culture: the Sinulog shuffle, from festival photos and viral parade clips.
-That’s a fair starting point, but it’s one branch of a much older tree — courtship songs traded verse-for-verse between men and women, a wedding dance where guests pin cash to the dancers, guitars still hand-carved the way they were under Spanish rule, and a novelty-song tradition that’s outlasted several generations of Manila-based pop.
-This guide is for anyone who wants Cebu’s music and dance to make sense beyond the festival footage: what the Sinulog steps actually mean, where kuratsa and balitaw fit into ordinary Cebuano life, who the real Visayan music icons are, and where you can realistically see any of it performed.
-The devotional heart of most of this is the Santo Niño image at the Basilica del Santo Niño in downtown Cebu City — worth visiting even outside festival season.
+That’s a fair starting point, but it’s one branch of a much older tree — courtship songs traded verse-for-verse between men and women, a wedding dance where guests pin cash to the dancers, guitars still hand-carved the way they were under Spanish rule, and a novelty-song tradition older than most Manila-based pop.
+This guide is for anyone who wants Cebu’s music and dance to make sense beyond the festival footage: what the Sinulog steps mean, where kuratsa and balitaw fit into ordinary Cebuano life, who the real Visayan music icons are, and where you can realistically see any of it performed.
+The devotional heart of most of this is the Santo Niño image at the Basilica del Santo Niño in downtown Cebu City — worth a visit even outside festival season.

 Cebuano Music & Dance Forms at a Glance